JereKoskela/Beta-Xi-Sim/README.md

 An efficient simulator for ancestries of multiple unlinked loci driven by Beta-Xi-coalescents with exponential population growth.
 Valid for any number of loci and sample sizes &lt; 10 000.

 # Compilation and usage
-In Unix-like environments, compile Beta-Xi-Sim by navigating into the directory to which you've downloaded the source files source files, and calling `make`.
-The programme can then be called as `./simulate path_to_config_file`.
+In Unix-like environments, compile Beta-Xi-Sim by navigating into the directory to which you've downloaded the source files and calling `make`.
+The programme can then be called as `./simulate path_to_config_file nrep`.
 An example config file is provided in `dev.cfg`.
-Any custom config files must conform to the same format!
+All config files must conform to the same format!

 # User interface
 Parameters can be specified via a text file interface (see provided `dev.cfg` for an example).